EddieWongED/Smoothie-Discord-Music-Bot/README.md

 # Smoothie - a discord music bot

-A discord bot that is made for personal use, mainly for hosting music.
+A discord music bot that uses discord.js v13 to program.
+For personal use only, only for non-commercial and non-profit uses.
-Add environment variables by yourself to make it work properly.

 TODO:

-- queue add button page skip.
-- add buttons to playing now.
-- add playlist support to `/play` (need to detect whatever its a playlist).
+- add alias to commands.
+- and swap, pause, resume commands.
+- add message line command (alongside with slash command).

 Bug:

-- Sometimes the first music will push two playing now message.
-- Sometimes the music will get error while switching music or midway.
+- Sometimes the music will get error while switching music or midway (hard to fix).